Build Your Own AI Assistant

 - Allowlist commands β Restrict shell to safe commands only

-- Dedicated user β Run Moltbot as non-root with limited permissions
+- Dedicated user β Run OpenClaw as non-root with limited permissions

 - Firewall rules β Block outbound connections except to known APIs